The Presidency

 Martha E. Pollack

-A computer scientist and expert in artificial intelligence, Martha E. Pollack became president in April 2017.
+A computer scientist and expert in artificial intelligence, Martha E. Pollack led significant advances in the university’s academic distinction and in the accessibility of a Cornell education.

 Elizabeth Garrett